How To Buy Your First Gun

 Important notice to Peace Officers - if your CDL address does not match the 4473, you must provide Federal proof of residency!

-The Basic Firearms Safety Certificate (BFSC):
+The Firearms Safety Certificate (FSC):

-The BFSC is really the easiest part.
-To obtain the certificate, you just need to take a simple 30 question test, (you can take it right in the gun shop), and not miss more than 7 of the 30 questions.
+The FSC is really the easiest part.
+To obtain the certificate, you just need to take a simple 30 question test, (you can take it right in the gun store), and not miss more than 7 of the 30 questions.
 It will cost you $25.
 After passing and payment, the certificate is printed out and issued immediately.
 It is required for purchasing any handgun, rifle or shotgun in CA, and is valid for 5 years - or until the State changes its mind, whichever comes first.
 If you are so inclined, you can study for it here: Basic Firearm Safety Certificate Study Guide

 10 Day Waiting Period: